As Christians, we know we’re supposed to make God our number one priority. It’s all throughout the Bible.

 Unfortunately, for most of us, we like the idea of putting God first, but we don’t actually put it into practice in real life.
 We say we put God first.
 But our actions don’t reflect it. (myself included)

 So, is your faith as important to you as you say it is?
+Are you striving to be a Godly woman?
 Ask yourself these four questions to find out:

 1. Where Do You Spend the Majority of Your Free Time?

 Whether you work outside the home or you spend your days caring for little ones, chances are a lot of your day is taken up by things you don’t have a lot of control over.
-And as much as you may want to read your Bible and pray for five hours straight – that just isn’t really practical.
+And as much as you may want to read your Bible, learn how to study your Bible, and pray for five hours straight – that just isn’t really practical.

 But what about your free time after work, when the kids are sleeping or on the weekends?
 How do you spend that time?